IEOR140-T5/Project2-PC/README.md

 Phuoc Nguyen, Khoa Tran: Coders
 Corey Short, Trevor Davenport: Reporters

 1.3.
-Approximate number of person hours spent on the project : approximately 8 hours.
+Approximate number of person hours spent on the project :

+        approximately 8 hours.

 1.4.
-Location of your project code so I can read the JavaDocs: Team 5/Project 2 – Milestone 5/
+Location of your project code so I can read the JavaDocs:

+        Team 5/Project 2 – Milestone 5/

-2. Which of the performance specifications you robot meets (basic and extra credit): Our robot meets all of the necessary performance specifications.
+2. Which of the performance specifications you robot meets (basic and extra credit):

+        Our robot meets all of the necessary performance specifications.

 3. Hardware design.
 Describe briefly the design.

-Our hardware, similiar to an older Milestone of project 2, uses downward facing sensors to track locations on a coordinate plane.
-We modified our Rover since the last milestone and made some necessary changes in order to complete this checkpoint.
+        Our hardware, similiar to an older Milestone of project 2, uses downward facing light sensors to track locations on a coordinate plane.
+We modified our robot since the last milestone and made some necessary changes in order to complete this checkpoint.
+We removed the unnecessary bumper and respective sensors.

-4. Experimental work  (if any):  Much of our experimental work came from testing our code thoroughly.
-Moreover, setting up Bluetooth was a bit of a hender for our team, but Corey and Khoa managed to make it possible on their laptops.
+4. Experimental work  (if any):

+        Much of our experimental work came from testing our code thoroughly.
+Moreover, setting up Bluetooth was a bit of a hinder for our team, but Corey and Khoa managed to make it possible on their laptops.
+        We also had to determine the distance of objects for our ultrasonicsensor.

 4.1.
-Experiment description and purpose -- The purpose of this milestone is to demonstrate the abilities of our rover to communicate over Bluetooth.
+Experiment description and purpose:

+        The purpose of this milestone is to demonstrate the abilities of our rover to communicate over Bluetooth.

 4.2.
+Calculations and analysis:

-Calculations and analysis -- Most of our calculations came in using a spin-off of Dijkstras Algorithm to determine the nearest coodinates and shortest paths.
+        Most of our calculations came in using a spin-off of Dijkstras Algorithm to determine the nearest coodinates and shortest paths.

 4.3.
-How results were used in our code -- After mapping out how to solve the problems on paper, Khoa and Phuoc chose to implement the code appropriately.
+How results were used in our code:

+        After mapping out how to solve the problems on paper, Khoa and Phuoc chose to implement the code appropriately.

 5. Software design – top level description of how your code works: what each class does, how classes collaborate, how data flows between classes.
-This information should be in class header comments.  (see 7.2)
+This information should be in class header comments.

         1. Manage user interaction with screen, mouse and keyboard
         2. Establish Bluetooth connection  to the robot.